Daisyqk/Automatic-Prosody-Annotation/README.md

 This command save the extracted features in feature.ark, which can be read through feature.scp.

 ### II.
 Inference ###
-Download the folder "inference", put the features files mentioned above in “inference/data”， then run the inference code by
+Download the project, put the features files mentioned above in folder “data”， then run the inference code by
 ```bash
 python code/main.py
 ```